chenxshuo/al-folio/_pages/about.md

 - **Email**: [shuo.chen@campus.lmu.de](shuo.chen@campus.lmu.de)
 - *Name Pronunciation: "Shuo" is similar to "shore" with a British accent.*

-I am about to graduate from [Elite Master of Data Science](https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html) in [LMU Munich](https://www.lmu.de/en/) advised by [Prof. Volker Tresp](https://www.dbs.ifi.lmu.de/~tresp/) and will embark on a PhD journey in the near future!
+I am about to graduate from the [Elite Master of Data Science](https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html) at [LMU Munich](https://www.lmu.de/en/) advised by [Prof. Volker Tresp](https://www.dbs.ifi.lmu.de/~tresp/) and will embark on a Ph.D. journey in the near future!

-Before joining in LMU, I graduated from [the School of Information Management](https://ischool.sysu.edu.cn/) in [Sun Yat-sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University) (SYSU), Guangzhou China in 2020, with a major in Information Systems and a minor in Computer Science, advised by [Prof. Daifeng Li](https://baike.baidu.com/item/%E6%9D%8E%E5%B2%B1%E5%B3%B0/24131767).
+Before joining LMU, I graduated from [the School of Information Management](https://ischool.sysu.edu.cn/) at [Sun Yat-sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University) (SYSU), Guangzhou, China, in 2020 with a major in Information Systems and a minor in Computer Science, advised by [Prof. Daifeng Li](https://baike.baidu.com/item/%E6%9D%8E%E5%B2%B1%E5%B3%B0/24131767).

-My research interests include Data Science, Natural Language Processing, Knowledge Graphs and Model Robustness.
+My research interests include Data Science, Natural Language Processing, Knowledge Graphs, and Model Robustness.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.